Devrim (automobile): Design and production

-The schedule was extremely tight; nonetheless, four cars could be completed and two of these cars (cream and black coloured) were shipped to Ankara for the Republic Day celebrations.
-The polishing paint of the black car was done while it was on the train to Ankara.
-None of the cars had gasoline in them, as a safety precaution, and the cars were filled with little fuel, only for maneuvering.
-Since the compression rate had been increased to boost engine performance, high-octane fuel was needed to run the engines without engine knock.
-High octane fuel was only available in Ankara back then.
-On the day of the celebrations, President Cemal Gürsel got into the black car before it was refuelled for a ceremonial ride.
-After proceeding approximately a hundred meters, the vehicle came to a halt.
-Then the President got off from the black car and got onto the cream-colored car at the back (which had been filled up earlier) and went to Anıtkabir with it.
-The two cars then completed the ceremonial runs without any problem.
+The schedule was extremely tight; four cars were completed, and two were shipped to Ankara for the Republic Day celebrations.
+The polishing paint of the one car, painted black, was done while it was on the train to Ankara.
+The cars were filled with little fuel, intended only for maneuvering.
+Since the compression rate had been increased to boost engine performance, high-octane fuel, only available in Ankara, was needed to run the engines without engine knock.
+On the day of the celebrations, President Gürsel attempted to make a ceremonial ride in one model before it was refuelled.
+The president was able to use the other car, which had been refuelled, to drive to Anıtkabir.
+The two cars then completed the ceremonial runs without problems.